methodicalcloud/everythingshouldbevirtual.com/_posts/2012/2012-11-06-back-to-pfsense-i-go.md

 ---
   title: Back to PFsense I go
   date: 2012-11-06 11:07:28
+excerpt: "So after 2 years that I have been using Astaro/Sophos for my firewall I have gone back to PFsense.
+Do not get me wrong, but I do really like..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 So after 2 years that I have been using Astaro/Sophos for my firewall I have gone back to PFsense.
 Do not get me wrong, but I do really like